rusthub-org/kids/README.md

 > [KouSun | 蔻隼](https://kousun.com) aims to build a **multi-language** CMS(Content Management System) based on **Rust Web stacks**, with long-term upgrade and maintenance.

 [Demo site - kids.kousun.com](https://kids.kousun.com) is based on Scratch & Rust web stacks.
-Kids can create stories, games, musics, arts, animations ... and share with others.
+Kids can create stories, games, musics, arts, animations, tutorials ... and share with others.
 A gift for my daughter, also hopes to help all kids who enjoy programming.

 See also:
 - https://github.com/zzy/tide-async-graphql-mongodb - Clean boilerplate for graphql services, wasm/yew & handlebars frontend